Skip to content

 How Much Is Child Support in Iowa?

-If you make $60,000 a year in Iowa, child support for 1 child is estimated at $509 per month ($6,108 per year) based on the Iowa Code § 598.21B.
+If you make $60,000 a year in Iowa, child support for 1 child is estimated at $844 per month ($10,128 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Iowa Child Support Estimates by Income (2026)